namshi/namshi.github.com/source/join-us/index.markdown

 ...a good salary, we don't want to hire people who feel they've been underpaid

-...an opensource-community-driven enviroment.
+...an opensource-community-driven environment.
 We love to give back to the community whenever we can: http://github.com/namshi

 ...SPDY, HTTP APIs and a Service-Oriented Architecture